pottekkat/personal-website/content/posts/interactive-code-examples-codapi/index.md

 Codapi has a very simple feature that makes all this a bit easier. _Logs_.
 When you send a request to your Codapi server, you will be able to find logs that show exactly what `docker` commands are being run.

-For example, all of the configurations made in the APISIX sandbox show up in the `docker run` command executed by Codapi and can be seen in the logs:
+For example, all of the configurations made in the APISIX sandbox show up in the Docker commands executed by Codapi and can be seen in the logs:

 ```text
 2024/11/01 10:32:00 [run --rm --name apisix_run_3ce93d7a --runtime runc --cpus 1 --memory 256m --network bridge --pids-limit 128 --user sandbox --detach --volume /var/folders/_l/qylg3zld3f371dwzfgljl40h0000gn/T/3993507765:/sandbox:rw --cap-drop all --ulimit nofile=256 codapi/apisix docker-start]